pyOpenSci/python-package-guide/documentation/package-documentation-best-practices.md

     Example
     -------
-    Convert a geopandas GeoDataFrame to an extent dictionary:
+    Convert a `geopandas.GeoDataFrame` to an extent dictionary:

     >>> import geopandas as gpd
     >>> import earthpy.spatial as es